-Sheltered embayments, creek mouths and some non-natural structures, such as the pier and breakwater at marina can also provide important habitat for birds.
+Sheltered embayments, creek mouths and some non-natural structures, such as the pier and breakwater at marina can also provide important habitat for water birds.
 Aggregations of waterfowl and cormorants are frequently noted in these areas.

 Its proximity to the shoreline and key migratory corridors allowed many species of birds to use this area as a stopover to rest and wait out inclement conditions.
 This includes the mouth of the Credit River, the wharf and water basin to the east.
+Some existing buildings and structures at the existing Port Credit Harbour Marina and in Port Credit may provide roosting and nesting habitat for birds.